Elvis Presley: Legacy

 For much of his adult life, Presley, with his rise from poverty to riches and fame, had seemed to epitomize the American Dream.
-In his final years, and following the revelations about his circumstances after his death, he became a symbol of excess and gluttony.
+In his final years, and after the posthumous revelations about his circumstances, he became a symbol of excess and gluttony.
 Increasing attention was paid to his appetite for the rich, heavy Southern cooking of his upbringing, foods such as chicken-fried steak and biscuits and gravy.
 In particular, his love of fried peanut butter, banana, and (sometimes) bacon sandwiches, now known as "Elvis sandwiches", came to symbolize this characteristic.
-According to the media scholar Robert Thompson, the sandwich also signified Presley's enduring all-American appeal: "He wasn't only the king, he was one of us."

-Since 1977, there have been numerous alleged sightings of Presley.
-A long-standing conspiracy theory among some fans is that he faked his death.
-Adherents cite alleged discrepancies in the death certificate, reports of a wax dummy in his original coffin, and accounts of Presley planning a diversion so he could retire in peace.
-An unusually large number of fans have domestic shrines devoted to Presley and journey to sites with which he is connected, however faintly.
-Every August 16, the anniversary of his death, thousands of people gather outside Graceland and celebrate his memory with a candlelight ritual.
+Since 1977, a false and discredited conspiracy theory has circulated that Presley may have faked his own death.
+Numerous people have incorrectly claimed to have seen him alive after August 16, 1977.
+These "Elvis sightings" and the conspiracy theory in general have persisted both as an ironic, humorous meme and for some a genuinely-believed theory, though the latter demographic declined in numbers after the early 1990s.
+A large number of fans have domestic shrines devoted to Presley and journey to sites with which he is connected, however faintly.
+On every anniversary of his death, thousands of people gather outside Graceland for a candlelight ritual.
 "With Elvis, it is not just his music that has survived death", writes Ted Harrison.
 "He himself has been raised, like a medieval saint, to a figure of cultic status.
 It is as if he has been canonized by acclamation."

-On the 25th anniversary of Presley's death, The New York Times asserted, "All the talentless impersonators and appalling black velvet paintings on display can make him seem little more than a perverse and distant memory.
+On the 25th anniversary of Presley's death, The New York Times asserted: All the talentless impersonators and appalling black velvet paintings on display can make him seem little more than a perverse and distant memory.
 But before Elvis was camp, he was its opposite: a genuine cultural force. ...
-Elvis' breakthroughs are underappreciated because in this rock-and-roll age, his hard-rocking music and sultry style have triumphed so completely."
-Not only Presley's achievements but his failings as well, are seen by some cultural observers as adding to the power of his legacy, as in this description by Greil Marcus:
+Elvis' breakthroughs are underappreciated because in this rock-and-roll age, his hard-rocking music and sultry style have triumphed so completely.

+He was ranked third on Rolling Stones list of greatest artists.
+Bono wrote in appreciation: In Elvis, you have the blueprint for rock & roll.
+The highness—the gospel highs.
+The mud—the Delta mud, the blues.
+Sexual liberation.
+Controversy.
+Changing the way people feel about the world.
+It's all there with Elvis.

-Elvis Presley is a supreme figure in American life, one whose presence, no matter how banal or predictable, brooks no real comparisons. ...
+Not only Presley's achievements but his failings as well, are seen by some cultural observers as adding to the power of his legacy, as in this description by Greil Marcus:Elvis Presley is a supreme figure in American life, one whose presence, no matter how banal or predictable, brooks no real comparisons. ...
 The cultural range of his music has expanded to the point where it includes not only the hits of the day, but also patriotic recitals, pure country gospel, and really dirty blues. ...
 Elvis has emerged as a great artist, a great rocker, a great purveyor of schlock, a great heart throb, a great bore, a great symbol of potency, a great ham, a great nice person, and, yes, a great American.

 Achievements

-Having sold about 500 million records worldwide, Presley is one of the best-selling music artists of all time.